NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Theoretical Framework

 In the NJL-soliton framework, we construct baryons as Skyrmions within a chiral model incorporating $\pi$, $\rho$, and $\omega$ meson fields describing the baryon structure.
 For simplicity, we focus on static solutions, neglecting the (iso-)spin quantization of the soliton.
 Unlike the standard Skyrme model, which relies on a higher-order Skyrme term for stable soliton solutions, here we focus on the solitons stabilized by the vector $\omega$ and iso-vector $\rho$ mesons~\cite{ADKINS1984251,IGARASHI1985,Meissner1986}.
 Furthermore, to describe the soliton, we consider the hedgehog ansatz for the pion field, with corresponding configurations for the vector mesons, specifically the Wu-Yang-’t Hooft-Polyakov ansatz for the $\rho$ meson and a time-component-only form for the $\omega$ meson due to the absence of spatial source terms in static solutions:

 where $\boldsymbol{\tau}$ denotes the Pauli matrices, $F(r)$ is the chiral angle, $\epsilon^{ika}$ is the Levi-Civita symbol with $i$ and $a$ representing spatial and isospin indices, respectively, and $G(r)$ and $\omega(r)$ are the radial profiles of the $\rho$ and $\omega$ mesons.
-Given the Lagrangian density in~\cref{eq:L_meson2}, and the particular choices of the meson profiles, the soliton energy density ($\varepsilon_{\rm{slt}}$) and pressure ($p_{\rm{slt}}$) can be obtained as outlined in Refs.~\cite{Meissner1986,Meissner1987,IGARASHI1985,Ma2013}; \begin{widetext}
+Given the Lagrangian density in~Eq.~\eqref{eq:L_meson2}, and the particular choices of the meson profiles, the soliton energy density ($\varepsilon_{\rm{slt}}$) can be obtained as outlined in Refs.~\cite{Meissner1986,Meissner1987,IGARASHI1985,Ma2013};